Cheapest States for Certified Alcohol and Drug Counselor in 2026

 What Drives Cost Differences?

-Several factors contribute to the varying costs of becoming a Certified Alcohol and Drug Counselor across different states.
-These include tuition fees, exam fees, licensing fees, state application fees, and the cost of mandatory background checks.
-Additionally, the general cost of living in a state can affect the overall expenses involved in obtaining certification.
+Several factors contribute to the varying costs of CADC certification across states.
+Tuition fees, exam fees, licensing fees, state application fees, and background check costs are primary financial considerations.
+Additionally, the general cost of living in a state can significantly affect the overall expenses associated with obtaining certification.

 Cost Breakdown